Magnitude homology of metric spaces and order complexes: Computations of magnitude homology groups

 {\bf Acknowledgements.} M. Y. was partially supported by JSPS KAKENHI Grant Numbers JP15KK0144, JP16K13741.
-The authors thank Ye Liu, Richard Hepworth and Beno\^it Jubin for their comments on the previous version.
+The authors thank Ye Liu, Richard Hepworth and Beno\^it Jubin for their comments on the draft.